I build AI productsfor companies where a bad deploycosts real money.

 E-Commerce Platform

-Checkout for one of Europe's largest ecommerce players - thousands of orders a day, 1M+ users.
+Checkout for one of Europe's largest e-commerce platforms.
+Thousands of orders a day, over a million users.

 Claro

-Marketplace where each vendor runs their own shop - separate subdomain, payouts through Stripe Connect, tenant data kept apart.
+Multi-tenant marketplace where each vendor runs their own storefront: separate subdomain, isolated data, payouts through Stripe Connect.

 Dotty

-Invoice flow for freelancers - you issue invoices and invites, clients pay by card in their own portal, status updates without the email thread.
+Invoice and payment portal for freelancers.
+You issue invoices, clients pay by card in their own portal.
+Status updates without the email thread.

 The most expensive mistakes don't throw errors.
 You don't notice them until the revenue is wrong.